 All students who access a government subsidised place are allocated a maximum number of funded hours to complete their course requirements.
 Students who do not satisfactorily complete all course requirements and have exhausted allocated funded hours wishing to re-enrol will be required to pay full fee rates.

-Students not eligible for a government subsidised place will be charged the full fee tuition rate for all enrolled hours (Eligibility Exemptions may be applicable).
+Students not eligible for a government subsidised place will be charged the full-fee tuition rate for all enrolled hours.

 If you have been deemed ineligible for a government subsidised place because you have a higher qualification or have commenced two qualifications at the same level you may be eligible to enrol in a government subsidised place with a TAFE eligibility exemption.

 Please note: A limited number of TAFE eligibility exemptions are available so contact us now to secure your place for 2022.